dansgithubuser/dlal/README.md

 The `audio` component is the driver component for interactive audio.

 ## todo
+- unvoiced too loud
-- voiced fricatives not enough noise?
+	- voiced fricative too quiet?
-- unvoiced stops too quiet?
+- k too quiet
+- p garbage

 - focus on visualization/analysis/tooling for speech
 - phonetics & midi to singing